ggeffects: Marginal Effects and Adjusted Predictions of Regression Models

 Since the terms

--argument accepts up to four model terms,
+argument accepts up to five focal terms,

 terms, just like before, specify all three terms in the